topp/convcom/INSTALLATION.md

    convcom --help
    ```

-> **💡 Tip**: This method is perfect if you just want to use ConvCom without setting up the Rust development environment!
+> **Tip**: This method is perfect if you just want to use ConvCom without setting up the Rust development environment!

 ### Option 4: Build and Run Locally